Instate foes to face off in Bowling Green

 Ohio State 6, Lake Superior State 1

-Exter was the first full-time goaltending coach at USA Hockey's National Team Development Program.
-His responsibilities included planning, designing and executing the regular on-ice practices for goaltenders, as well as scouting and evaluating the nation's top goaltending prospects.
+The first full-time goaltending coach at USA Hockey's National Team Development Program, Exter's responsibilities included planning, designing and executing the regular on-ice practices for goaltenders, as well as scouting and evaluating the nation's top goaltending prospects.
 Exter was the coordinator of the revolutionary Warren Strelow National Goaltending Mentor Program, which is designed to recruit, develop and produce elite goaltenders in the United States.

-Exter was on the coaching staff of the U.S. Men's National Under-18 Team for three IIHF World Men's U18 Championships.
-He was an assistant coach for U.S. squads that captured gold medals at the tournament in both 2009 and 2010, along with the bronze-medal squad in 2008.
+Exter was on the coaching staff of the U.S. Men's National Under-18 Team for four IIHF World Men's U18 Championships.
+He was an assistant coach for U.S. squads that captured gold medals at the tournament in 2009 and `10 and `11, along with the bronze-medal squad in 2008.

 Prior to joining USA Hockey, Exter spent the 2006-07 season with the Cedar Rapids RoughRiders of the United States Hockey League, where he was responsible for the team's defensemen and goaltenders, as well as overseeing scouting and recruiting efforts.